be-favorite/reproducible_dlnm/README.md

 In this step, I manipulated the data for the tutorial.

 Don't mind!
-Just a reproducible example!.
+It's just a reproducible example.

 ### Step 3 EDA